biolab/scorange-hugo/content/blog/X And Y Chromosome in Embryos.md

 {{% figure src="/blog_img/2019-05-06/createclass_workflow.png" width="95%" height="95%" %}}
 \
 \
 We are now ready to dive into a more demanding task of separating cells based on their biological sex.
 In order to do that, we need to score cells based on X- and Y-linked genes.
 We shall start with the Y-linked genes.
 Firstly, we connect a new Data Table widget from the data we normalised so far and use it as the first input for the Score Cell widget.
-As the second input, we select Y-linked genes (<i>AMELY , DAZ1, Ddx3y, EIF1AY, KDM5D, PCDH11Y, RBMY1A1, RPS4Y1, RPS4Y2, SRY , TSPY1, USP9Y, UTY, ZFY</i>) in a separate Data Table widget.
+As the second input, we select Y-linked genes (<i>AMELY , DAZ1, Ddx3y, EIF1AY, KDM5D, PCDH11Y, RBMY1A1, RPS4Y1, RPS4Y2, SRY , TSPY1, USP9Y, UTY, ZFY</i>) in a separate Data Table into which we have imported the genes from the Gene Name Matcher widget.
 \
 \
 {{% figure src="/blog_img/2019-05-06/workflow_embryo_partial2.PNG" width="95%" height="95%" %}}